MReintop/DataEngProject_Team2/README.md

 -----
 Lets cleanse first.

-**Meeting: 3.12.2021**

-- Kertu finishes the first pipeline that brings the data to relational database.
-- Vera and Mart started with the second pipeline that imports the data to graph db.
-- After we have two pipelines, then we make analysis onto the db-s.
-  - When Kertu is ready then Heidi and Kertu will continue with analysis and augmentation on relational db.
-  - We will decide on 9th of Dec if we want to present earlier or not.
+ A third pipeline where a relational view is built on the data to perform some analysis  A fourth pipeline where data are enriched (use your creativity)  A fifth pipeline where a graph view is built on the data to facilitate some analysis Natural language analyses will be provided to be implemented at point 3 and 5, a base example using the images (which are not stored) will be included in 4

+### Meeting 09.10

+Familiarize yourself with the data.
+Come up with different end queries which would be intereting to present.
+1-5 per person.
+Next meeting will be 15.10 at 19:30.

-Questions :
+### Questions :

 - How to remove first high-level duplicates?
 Got it
 - Is ld (LD) necessary?
 NO